-You can also get them fish emulsion which is loaded with N.P.K.
-This fertilizer is also rich in micronutrients like iron and sulphur.
+You can also get the fish emulsion which is loaded with N.P.K.
+This fertilizer is also rich in micronutrients like iron and sulfur.
 You can also use commercial liquid compost concentrate.
 However, use it once your plant has started to produce true leaves.
 Other organic fertilizers that you might also want to consider are:

 - Liquid kelp

 You will notice the deficiency of an important macronutrient by the pigmentation of the leaves.
 Yellow leaves are a sign of nitrogen deficiency.
 If you see this try adding aged compost to restore fertility to the soil.

 Weed regularly to prevent the infestation of pests like cutworms.
 Cutworms are the main pests that attack spinach plants.
 When dealing with cutworms, sprinkle some wood ash at the base of your spinach plants.
 With regular weeding and application of relevant insecticides, your spinach plant would be a step closer to successful harvesting.

 There is no specific time for harvesting.
 Harvesting can start as soon as your plants begin to yield true leaves.
 Pluck out the largest leaf of each plant.
 You can do this repeatedly.